LandSandBoat/lsb-wiki/Server-Installation---Setup-[Ubuntu-18.04-LTS].md

 ```

 The following is going to log in to your sql server and change the zoneip value of the zone_settings table
-Replace '127.0.0.1' with the IP you will be using from the previous step
+Replace '127.0.0.1' with the IP you will be using from the previous step - this is REQUIRED if your server is public-facing.
 ```
 mysql -u topazadmin -ptopazisawesome
 USE tpzdb;